Mastering Magnetism: Hall Effect Sensors and Applications for PCBs

 - Finding the best output interface

-Different types of Hall effect sensors integrate into PCB design and include vane operated position sensors, gear tooth sensors, digital current sensors, linear current sensors, latches, closed loop current sensors, unipolar switches, and mechanically-operated switches.
+Different types of Hall effect sensors integrate into PCB design and include a vane operated position sensor, gear tooth sensor, digital current sensor, linear current sensor, latches, closed loop current sensor, unipolar switches, and mechanically-operated switches.